-Having gathered a team, done a baseline energy assessment and created an energy plan the next step is to get the entire community involved.
-Indeed, one of the first steps of the energy plan is to begin community engagement.
-To be effective in carrying a community plan, requires a diverse team at each step of the way.
+Having gathered a team, done a baseline energy assessment and created an energy plan, the next step is to get the entire community involved.
+Ideally, community engagement should be one of the first steps in developing an energy plan.
+Effectively carrying out a community plan requires a diverse team at each step of the way.
 As the plan is presented to the community it is also crucial that equity considerations be thoroughly considered.

 If you haven’t done so already, make sure all key stakeholders have seen and provided input into your energy plan.
 These should include: